 Providence Christian College is committed to promoting an environment of learning that encourages students to use modern technology to enhance their experience.
-In order to facilitate this educational philosophy, students are required to bring a laptop/notebook (not a desktop) computer.
-The minimum required specifications may be obtained by referring to the College website.
+In order to facilitate this educational philosophy, students are required to bring a laptop/notebook computer.
 Wireless internet can be accessed throughout the campus.
 Students will be oriented to college IT use policies during student orientation.